Step 1: Generate audio

-A real REST endpoint backed by Microsoft Neural voices.
+A real REST endpoint backed by 400+ premium neural voices.
 POST your text, get an MP3 back.
 No API key, no OAuth dance, no $0.006/character meter running in the background.

 No setup, no account, no waiting for an API key email that never arrives.
 Pick your language, copy the code, run it.
 That's it.